'Unreal' scenes of disorder as cars collide in Northcross, Auckland

 "It doesn't make you feel safe in Browns Bay."

-Making matters worse her family has been left out of pocket as she says her third party insurance will not cover the damage.
+Making matters worse, her family has been left out of pocket as she says her third party insurance will not cover the damage.

 With estimated repairs needed of $2500 to $3000, it was effectively a write-off as the car was worth only $2000, she said.